EvilJordan/SFCC-ODS-Tools/README.md

 ## Questions/Comments

-Make a pull request or come find me in the Unofficial Community Slack!
+Make a pull request, open an issue, or come find me in the Unofficial Community Slack!
+I'm very salty.